shaikmastan93/Stealth_Escape/README.md

 # Stealth_Escape
-Stealth Escape is a prototypical type of hyper casual game player Player escapes from enemies and reaches the end.
+Stealth Escape is a proto-type of the hyper-casual game Where the Player escapes from enemies and reaches the end.
 This project will help the Unity Beginners.